software-students-fall2022/specification-exercise-team-11/README.md

 ## Stakeholders

-// TODO: do we have the names of the people interviewed?

-We interviewed people with experience subletting and subleasing apartments in the past.
+We interviewed Roger Shui, Mai Le, David Zhuang, Alex Chen, and Alexis Valdez, people with experience subletting and subleasing apartments in the past.

 #### Goals
 1. To find compatible subletters and subleasers in terms of lifestyle, habits, amenities provided in the space.